 Our VET courses give you the opportunity to learn valuable skills with Australia’s leading industry experts, or they can provide your pathway to Higher Education studies.

-You can enrol in a VET course at a private college or at one of the Western Australian government’s polytechnics and institutes of technology (TAFE International WA).
+You can enrol in a VET course at a private college or at one of the Western Australian government’s colleges (TAFE International WA).
 Western Australia’s VET colleges offer:

 - A focus on practical vocation skills